csgohacks/master-guide/cheat-configuration/introduction/paid-configurations.md

 * Anti-aim scripts: This is a little bit conterversal as some scripts would actually useful, however in fact most of them are useless as desync anti-aims are very limited.
 Also for newcomers, you will be disappointed that using a anti-aim scripts won't make you become a god instantly, as it is also tied to playstyle.
 In short, if you don't know how you can set-up these anti-aim scripts, don't buy it.

-* "HvH essentials" scripts: The same as above, a lot of them are actually useless.
-For scripts like these your focus would be on these ehancements:
+* "HvH essentials" scripts: A lot of people will stacking up different essential scripts to hope for a best performance.
+Which is kinda useless as they are being limited by the cheat they are running on.
+In short, when getting these scripts you should take a look at:
   * Minium damage override
   * Matchmaking fakeduck
   * //TODO

-If your cheat is missing the features above, then you should take at least of these scripts.
+If your cheat is missing the features above, then you should take at least one of these scripts.

 * Reslover scripts: Straightforward blatant scam.
 There is no way to 100% reslove desync anti-aims.
 Also in the cheat itself, you can both force body-aim a player, or trying to reslover override.
-(Tho there is no gurantee you will able to kill the enemy player.)
+(That said there is still no gurantee you will able to kill the enemy player.)

 ## Leaked Configs